pivotal/docs-tap/tap-gui/plugins/app-live-view.hbs.md

 - The user can edit or remove the overridden environment variables in the **Applied Overrides** section.
 - The **Applied Overrides** section also enables the user to add new environment properties to the application.

-> **Note:** The `management.endpoint.env.post.enabled=true` has to be set in the application config
-> properties of the application and a corresponding, editable Environment has to be present in the
+The `management.endpoint.env.post.enabled=true` has to be set in the application config properties of the application and a corresponding, editable Environment has to be present in the application.
-> application.

 ![Screenshot of the Environment Page showing the various properties.](images/environment-1.png)